rahulrakida/imagetools/README.md

 apps for doing this, but I had never actually heard of a command-line image editor.
 So, I created my own.

+##### imagetools.py:

 The program uses 4 predefined filters from the PIL.ImageFilter module: `BLUR`, `SHARPEN`, `SMOOTH`, and `SMOOTH_MORE`.
 The input image is loaded as a `PIL.Image` object, and converted using the method `PIL.Image.filter()`.
 The image is then saved as a PNG with a random filename: `image-[4 digit random number].png`.

+##### test_files/image.png

+This is a test file for use in GitHub Actions.
+Feel free to use it for testing on your own PC.

+##### README.md

+This document, outlining the features of imagetools.

+##### LICENSE

+A copy of the GNU General Public License, the license this program falls under.
+More information at the bottom of this document.

 #### Features
 - Blur: `blur`